 Dividend stocks are shares in public companies where those companies pay shareholders a slice of their profits to their shareholders.
 Dividends are usually paid on a quarterly basis and are a way for shareholders to share in the company's success and receive automated income.
 Most of the dividends are cash dividends.

 These are share-based cash payments to investors.
 For example, BlackRock Inc, the world's largest CFO of ETFs, had its most recent quarterly payment on 21/12/2020, which was $3.63 per share in dividend payments - this is known as the dividend amount and is subject to change every quarter.

 Dividends payments make these types of stocks especially attractive for people interested in ways to make passive income.

 If you are brainstorming passive income ideas and are considering investing in stocks, there are some key points to consider before any trader begins.

 To choose the right stocks to invest in, you need to have good knowledge of the stock market and the risks of losing your investment due to incorrect analysis and research.
 You should consider changing dividends regularly according to the financial position of each company on a quarterly basis.

 As such, you’ll need to continuously investigate and analyze the financial conditions of each company to keep your passive income at the levels you are aiming for.

-You can read our article on the "Best Shares to Buy in 2021" to get some more insight.
+You can read our article on the "Best Shares to Buy" to get some more insight.